xcp-ng/runx/README.md

 Container Filesystem Binds
 --------------------------

-Currently runX only supports filesystem binds.
+Currently runx only supports filesystem binds.
 The defaults are bind and RW.
 You can also pass any -o arguement mount uses.
 Now you use them in containerd
 like: